Bhagyalata-cse/How-To-Train-a-Model/README.md

 # How to Train a Model

 Training a machine learning model involves several key steps, from data preparation to model evaluation.
 Below is a general workflow for training a model.
+## How to open your jupyter notebook except C drive

+      jupyter notebook --notebook-dir=D:/

 ## 1. Define the Problem
 - **Objective**: Clearly define what you want to achieve (e.g., classification, regression, clustering).
 - **Metrics**: Choose evaluation metrics (e.g., accuracy, F1-score, RMSE) to measure model performance.